Katarzyna Pikulska: COVID-19 pandemic

 In April 2020 during the COVID-19 pandemic in Poland, Skalpel, with Pikulska as leader, made an official complaint to an official medical ombudsperson against the voivode of Masovia, Konstanty Radziwiłł and the Minister of Health Łukasz Szumowski, accusing them of infecting patients and medical personnel, thereby risk the patients' and medical personnel's health and lives; violating the Doctors' Code of Ethics; and, in the case of Szumowski, failing to carry out his ministerial responsibilities.
 Specific accusations included "irresponsible support" for holding the 2020 Polish presidential election with the help of postal ballots; "lies about doctors"; "falsifying the state of the epidemic in Poland".
 Pikulska stated that the "whole medical community" disagreed with Szumowski's recommendation that the election could be held, and considered the recommendation as a deliberate creation of risk of infecting Poles and making them ill.
 She stated that if the election were held, then it would violate Polish law and that the government should be punished for it.
 Pikulska stated that the numbers of infections from SARS-CoV-2 and deaths from COVID-19 were underestimated.
+Pikulska stated that the government was violating Article 165 of the Polish Penal Code and called for Szumowski and Minister of Justice Zbigniew Ziobro to resign.

 In July 2020, Pikulska spoke to the media ahead of a planned medical personnel strike on 8 August calling for Polish health funding to be increased to at least 6.8 percent of the Polish GDP.
 Pikulska described the health system situation in Poland as critical.
 She stated that "money was wasted on uncontrolled purchases of medical equipment" and that "patients [were] dying in queues, because of chaos and disorganisation in the health system".

+2022 Russian invasion of Ukraine

+During the 2022 full-scale Russian invasion of Ukraine, Pikulska supported Ukrainian hospitals by providing equipment to hospitals in Lviv, Tarnopol and near Vinnytsia, and by helping to evacuate patients.

 Consultative Council

-In 2020 Pikulska was one of the founding members of the Consultative Council that was created on 1 November 2020 in the context of the October 2020 Polish protests.
+In 2020, Pikulska was one of the founding members of the Consultative Council that was created on 1 November 2020 in the context of the October 2020 Polish protests.
+On 6 November, she stated that if the government refused to resign, a general strike would be announced.